-To explain the difference between pre- and post-award research administration, let’s talk about the duties and responsibilities that each typically have.
+Pre- and post-award are two equally important stages of any research project’s lifecycle.
+To help explain the difference between pre- and post-award research administration, this blog discusses the duties and responsibilities that each typically covers.

 Each organization might define “pre-award” and “post-award” differently.
-So in this post, for simplicity’s sake, let’s say pre-award is leading up to setting up an account to manage funding, and everything after that is post-award.
+For simplicity’s sake, this blog classifies pre-award activity as anything leading up to setting up an account to manage funding, while everything after that is considered a post-award activity.

 Pre-Award Research Administration